How Does Anxious Attachment Work And What Does It Mean?

 Getty

-When the parent and child form an unhealthy bond or attachment, the child can carry this pattern with them from their infancy through childhood and into their adulthood as well.
-There are four attachment styles that are generally regarded in this theory: secure, avoidant, disorganized and anxious.
+When the parent and child form an unhealthy bond or attachment, the child can carry this pattern with them from infancy through childhood and into their adult social interactions and intimate relationships as well.
+There are four attachment styles that are generally regarded in this theory based on the strange situation experiment: secure, avoidant, disorganized, and anxious.

-In this article, we’ll dissect the anxious attachment style, how it works and possible implications as a person matures.
+In this article, we’ll dissect the anxious attachment style, how it works, and possible implications on a person’s mental health as they mature and develop adult relationships.

 As a result, the child may be uncertain of what they are going to get from their parent when they seek out care or attention.
-The child, therefore, may start to develop unhealthy behaviors that are designed to try and seek attention (whether positive or negative) from the parental figure.
+The child, therefore, may start to develop anxious attachments and seek attention (whether positive or negative) from the parental figure.

-As a result of an anxious attachment style, the child may distrust the parent and may feel suspicious—but at the same time, they may have an intrinsic need for attention and care.
+As a result of these mixed signals, and genetic factors in some cases, a child who develops an anxious attachment may distrust the parent and may feel suspicious—but at the same time, they may have an intrinsic need for care and emotional bonds.

-This can cause them to feel more desperate for love and attention.
-The child may then start to cling to their caregiver, even though they are not always comforted by being near them.
+This can cause them to feel anxiety around love and attention.
+The child may then start to cling to their caregiver out of fear of abandonment even though they are not always comforted by being near them.
 They may be very focused on the caregiver to the exclusion of all else, and they may have a strong emotional reaction when the caregiver leaves.
 They may also exhibit aggressive behavior.

-Adults with an anxious attachment style may be very insecure and even self-critical.
-As a result, they may constantly feel that they are not good enough.
+People with anxious or avoidant attachment styles may experience low self-worth and self-criticism.
+As a result, they may have negative thought patterns and feel that they are not good enough.

 They may feel as if they are unable to trust others, even in close relationships, because they have a deep fear of being rejected.
 Because of this fear, they may feel desperate to be in a relationship of any kind, whether it is secure.